okuvshynov/cubestat/README.md

 * LEFT/RIGHT - scroll left/right.
 Autorefresh is paused when user scrolled to non-latest position.
 To resume autorefresh either scroll back to the right or press '0';
 * 0 - reset horizontal scroll, continue autorefresh.

 Running on Apple devices will require sudo access, as `powermetrics` has this limitation.
+If you are comfortable doing that, you can update /etc/sudoers to not require password to run powermetrics.

 Running on Linux doesn't require it.

 Multi-gpu example - training [nano GPT](https://github.com/karpathy/nanoGPT) on 4 nVidia GPU instance:
 ![multigpu](static/multigpu.png)